Denied Social Security Disability Claim?

 Social Security Disability FAQ

-Can I Get Workers’ Comp and SSDI at the Same Time?
+Can I Get Workers’ Comp & SSDI at the Same Time?

-Workers are eligible to receive both SSDI and workers’ compensation benefits, but only so long as the total does not exceed 80% of your income prior to your injury.
-For instance, if you’re receiving enough workers’ comp benefits to replace 50% of your average earnings, then you’ll only be eligible to receive a maximum of 30% of your average earnings from SSDI.
+Workers can receive SSDI and workers’ compensation benefits, but only so long as the total does not exceed 80% of their income before their injury.
+For instance, if you’re receiving enough workers’ comp benefits to replace 50% of your average earnings, you’ll only be eligible to receive a maximum of 30% of your average earnings from SSDI.
+Claimants need to understand the interaction between these two types of benefits.
+Consulting with a knowledgeable attorney can help clarify how these programs complement each other and ensure that you're not inadvertently breaching the maximum income threshold.

 Can Immigrants Get SSDI Benefits?

 Yes!
 SSDI benefits are available to both U.S. citizens and foreign-born workers.
 Permanent residents or workers with nonimmigrant visas are both eligible.
 To qualify for benefits, you must be here lawfully and have earned 40 work credits.
-As of 2020, you earn one work credit for every $1,410 you earn, and you can earn up to 4 credits per year.
+As of 2020, you earn one work credit for every $1,410, and you can earn up to 4 credits per year.
 Younger workers who don’t have 40 work credits may qualify for SSDI still, so speak with an attorney if you’re not sure.
+Given the complexities of immigration laws and SSDI qualifications, immigrants are strongly encouraged to consult legal experts to navigate these processes accurately.

 What Are the Medical Requirements for Social Security Disability?